pablolich/plant_soil_feedback/research_log.md

 Things todo for tomorrow are:

-1. Figure out what the fuck is going on with divergent dinamics all of a suddeni its because it diverges on the second integration
+1. Figure out what the fuck is going on with divergent dinamics all of a suddeni its because it diverges on the second integration DONE
-2. Set a maximum number of integrations
+2. Set a maximum number of integrations DONE
 3. Get rid of n_s, n_p, since its always the same for me.
+DONE

+#### Sep 29,2021